Updates on the East Bay HIV strategic plan will be posted to this webpage.

 Overview and purpose

-In 2020 the United States launched a bold new HIV public health partnership called Ending the HIV Epidemic (EHE): A Plan for America, a ten-year nationwide initiative with the goal to achieve a 90% reduction of new HIV infections by 2030.
+The United States launched a bold new HIV public health partnership in 2020 called Ending the HIV Epidemic (EHE): A Plan for America, a ten-year nationwide initiative with the goal to achieve a 90% reduction of new HIV infections by 2030.
 The East Bay was identified as one of the 57 geographic areas in the US most heavily impacted by HIV transmissions and is supported by the national EHE initiative to develop and implement a local EHE plan.
 This plan is aligned with the National HIV/AIDS Strategy 2022-2025.
-Our strategic activities and priorities are featured in the California Ending the HIV Epidemic Plan released on February 17, 2021 (see pages 48 and 79).
+Our strategic activities and priorities are featured in the California Ending the HIV Epidemic Plan (see pages 48 and 79).

 East Bay Getting to Zero is the community coalition developing the EHE plan for Alameda and Contra Costa Counties.
-Over 200 community members and leaders worked together on this plan since 2019 and meet regularly to implement strategic activities and update the plan yearly.
+Over 200 community members and leaders have worked together on this plan since 2019 and meet regularly to implement strategic activities and update the plan yearly.